CENTRALIZATION = DIY

 Sounds lovely but it is disrupting a lot of people’s mojo in direct proportion to the amount of information, process and procedure they have hoarded into tidy silos over time where none of it, or only incomplete sets of it, are accessible to each their respective collective.

-This is why any process should be agile.
+Agile is great if our purpose is clear but our process is not.
+If our reason for doing something is well-defined, an agile approach makes a lot of sense.
 It is often argued that it is this tendency of silo-ing that fostered the idea of agile in the first place, in order to de-centralize knowledge of specific processes and procedures, to create and drive a truly shared vision.

 Decentralization is actually counter-intuitive that way, in how it opens up those silos so the whole team can participate more readily in the entire process of selling and bringing products of all kinds to market, including all manner of media, games, Websites, apps and other connected experiences, to the infrastructures and hidden machinery that protects, powers and delivers them.